-In 2016, Rev. Kyle Carnes and a group of volunteers made their first trip to the Pine Ridge Reservation in South Dakota and spent nearly a week working on carpentry projects building skirting for trailers, decks, bunk beds, and outhouses.
-Here they also immersed themselves in learning about the Oglala Lakota Nation and its culture and history.
+In 2016, 2017, 2018, and 2019, clergy and volunteers from Saint Stephens made annual trips to the Pine Ridge Reservation in South Dakota to spend nearly a week each summer working on carpentry projects building skirting for trailers, decks, bunk beds, and outhouses, and immersing themselves in learning about the Oglala Lakota Nation and its culture and history.
 They worked hard, learned much, did without many of the luxuries we have grown accustomed to, slowed down the pace of life tremendously, and came alongside their Oglala Lakota neighbors to more fully appreciate their rich heritage.
 And all came away from South Dakota deeply changed by this experience.

 "On the Rez," as they call it, extended families and friends often live together in one home and overcrowding is abundant.
 There is a shortage of beds and mattresses, resulting in many children sharing beds or sleeping on the floor.
 Many homes do not have functional bathrooms, running water, or kitchens.